top of page

 Quarterly at Henrico County Public Library - Libbie Mill Branch

 After a 10-year hiatus, ATLAS Partnership has relaunched Coffee & Conversations, a beloved free community gathering featuring panel discussions about a variety of theatre topics, and of course, coffee and pastries.
-All presentations take place at Henrico County Public Library - Libbie Mill Branch.
-Past and upcoming dates and topics are as follows:
+All presentations take place at Henrico County Public Library - Libbie Mill Branch

-Thursday, October 16, 2025, 10:00 am - Celebrating the 50th Anniversary of the Founding of Haymarket Dinner Theatre.
-A panel comprising the theatre's founders, Bev Appleton and Jan Guarino, along with Desirée Roots, will discuss the 9 years and 47 shows produced at the Haymarket.
-Join us for 2025's final installation of C&C!
-Click here for the Facebook event page.
+• Thursday, October 16, 2025, 10:00 am - Celebrating the 50th Anniversary of the Founding of Haymarket Dinner Theatre.
+A panel comprising the theatre's founders, Bev Appleton and Jan Guarino, along with DesirĂ©e Roots, discussed the 9 years and 47 shows produced at the Haymarket.